 This course will introduce students to the concepts and practices of basic woodworking, including planning, fabrication and finishing, while stressing the safe operation of power tools used in basic woodworking.
 The course will also examine the history and evolution of the American automobile in general and automotive coach building in particular.
-Prerequisite: TE 100 taken concurrently.
+Prerequisite: C or better in TE 100.
 Lab Fee.
 (Fall, Spring)